 But then the very last day of April happened.
 Kids are kids.
 And sometimes they get themselves into trouble.
 Generally the grown ups in charge are allowed to guide them and to make sure their lessons are learned, but that those lessons do not devastate their lives.
 This very minor childish incident started this way.
 Parents and teachers worked together in the best interests of the children.
 Lessons were learned and good conversations among families were had…but then it took a turn.

 Health and Human Services, with help from a misguided detective, decided to intervene.
 They decided to devastate rather than guide.
 Against the preference of all parents involved, they decided to launch an unfair and ridiculous attack on me, on another teacher, and on our entire student body, one student at a time.
 The basis of the assault on the teachers: Failure to Report Child Abuse.
 However, they had no child abuse, so they set about manufacturing it.
 Their attempt to manufacture it was the basis of the assault on our students.

 They damaged children.
 They damaged families.
 They damaged friends of children.
 They destroyed a school, and they did their very best to put me in jail.
 One misdemeanor charge of “Failure to Report Child Abuse” was not enough.
 Three months after April 30th and two weeks after I made the painful decision to close Orsch, they would charge me with five additional misdemeanors, and a felony.
 It was personal.
 I don’t know why I was their target.
 I don’t know why they felt dragging families and an entire community into the mud was a good way to spend their resources.
 I remained steady in my innocence, as did our other teacher under attack and all of the families that were dragged through the mud.
-In addition, all of the families involved stood by my side and were devastated right along with me and my family and our school.
+In addition, all of the families involved were devastated right along with me and my family and our school.
 In the weekly newspaper, letters of support were published simultaneously with articles about the case.
 I was instructed by our attorneys to say nothing, so I had no ability to defend myself publicly.